nguyen8amk1/DoAnWebBookingKhachSan/README.md

                     + 'production'

         -> The file connectDB.js will use both of the configs in these 2 files to setup the database for the project

+        server/models/index.js:
+            -> Don't touch it for now :v

 Development Rules:
     naming structure: